gustaveroussy/sopa/docs/tutorials/cli_usage.md

 new_component_fraction = 0.3
 ```

 Then, we generate the bounding boxes of the patches on which Baysor will be run.
-Here, the patches have a width and height of 1200 microns, and an overlap of 50 microns.
+Here, the patches have a width and height of 1200 microns and an overlap of 50 microns.
 We advise bigger sizes for real datasets (see our default parameters in one of our [config files](https://github.com/gustaveroussy/sopa/tree/master/workflow/config)).
 On the toy dataset, this will generate **4** patches.

 ```sh
 # config.toml is the Baysor config file you generated above
 sopa patchify baysor tuto.zarr --config-path config.toml --patch-width-microns 1200 --patch-overlap-microns 50
 ```

 Now, we can run Baysor on each individual patch.
-Execute the following command lines to run Baysor on each patches (i.e., `0`, `1`, `2`, and `3`).
+Execute the following command lines to run Baysor on each patch (i.e., `0`, `1`, `2`, and `3`).

 !!! tip
-    Running manually the commands below can involve using many consecutive command, so we recommend automatizing it.
+    Manually running the commands below can involve using many consecutive commands, so we recommend automatizing it.
 For instance, this can be done using Snakemake or Nextflow.
-Mainly, this will help you parallelizing it, since you can run each task on seperate jobs, or using multithreading.
+This will help you parallelize it since you can run each task on separate jobs or using multithreading.
 You can also see how we do it in the [Sopa Snakemake pipeline](https://github.com/gustaveroussy/sopa/blob/master/workflow/Snakefile).

     To automatically get the number of patches, you can open the `tuto.zarr/.sopa_cache/patches_file_baysor` file.
 This lists the names of the directories inside `tuto.zarr/.sopa_cache/baysor` related to each patch.
-If you selected a ROI, the excluded patches are effectively not in the `patches_file_baysor` file.
+If you selected an ROI, the excluded patches are effectively not in the `patches_file_baysor` file.

 === "Patch 0"
     ```sh
     cd tuto.zarr/.sopa_cache/baysor_boundaries/0

     # 'baysor' is the official baysor executable.
-If not available, replace it by your path to the executable
+If unavailable, replace it with your path to the executable
     baysor run --save-polygons GeoJSON -c config.toml transcripts.csv
     ```
 === "Patch 1"
     ```sh
     cd tuto.zarr/.sopa_cache/baysor_boundaries/1

     # 'baysor' is the official baysor executable.
-If not available, replace it by your path to the executable
+If unavailable, replace it with your path to the executable
     baysor run --save-polygons GeoJSON -c config.toml transcripts.csv
     ```
 === "Patch 2"
     ```sh
     cd tuto.zarr/.sopa_cache/baysor_boundaries/2

     # 'baysor' is the official baysor executable.
-If not available, replace it by your path to the executable
+If unavailable, replace it with your path to the executable
     baysor run --save-polygons GeoJSON -c config.toml transcripts.csv
     ```
 === "Patch 3"
     ```sh
     cd tuto.zarr/.sopa_cache/baysor_boundaries/3

     # 'baysor' is the official baysor executable.
-If not available, replace it by your path to the executable
+If unavailable, replace it with your path to the executable
     baysor run --save-polygons GeoJSON -c config.toml transcripts.csv
     ```